Samsung Galaxy S8: Custom ROMs

 Some models of the Galaxy S8 series allow for bootloader unlocking and custom ROMs installs, and as a result the phone can be made to run One UI 3.1, based on Android 11, unofficially possible.

 The series can also be updated to Android 12 with the degoogled /e/OS.
+This device can also unofficially run OneUI 6.1.

 Reception

 The S8 Active, released in August 2017, is a rugged version of the S8.
 The one shown here has a case and screen protector installed.

 Dan Seifert of The Verge praised the design of the Galaxy S8, describing it as a "stunning device to look at and hold" that was "refined and polished to a literal shine", and adding that it "truly doesn't look like any other phone you might have used before".
 The hardware of the device was described as "practically flawless".
 Seifert also liked the new software, writing that "Samsung is known less for polish and more for clumsiness.
 In a refreshing change of pace, the software on the S8 is, dare I say, good [sic]".
 However, he criticized the Bixby assistant, writing that "in its current state, it doesn't do much at all", and also criticized the number of duplicate apps.
 Regarding performance, he wrote that the S8 was "fast and responsive, but so is virtually every other premium phone you can buy, and the S8 isn’t noticeably faster or quicker than a Google Pixel, LG G6, or iPhone 7".
 Fellow Verge reporter Vlad Savov felt that the placement of the fingerprint sensor was "a perplexing decision if we consider it as a deliberate design choice", but noted reports from Korea claiming that Samsung had originally intended for the fingerprint reader to be built directly into the screen, but was unable to reach a desirable implementation in time for release.
 The Verge wrote that "Samsung’s six-month-old S8 has cutting edge features and design with fewer issues than other Android phones" like the Google Pixel 2 and LG V30, and that the "OLED screen stretches to the edges of the device and curves on its sides in an almost liquid fashion.
 It makes the S8 look just as fresh today as it did when it debuted", and pointing out that the S8's popularity and carrier support guaranteed plenty of third-party accessories.